 And up.
 And up.
 It took thirty years for the smoking rate to drop back to its pre-1951 level.

-So what’s the point of this history lesson?
-It’s this: disinformation works.
+What’s the point of this history lesson?
+Disinformation works.

 When a powerful industry with deep pockets wants to play the long game, they have a chilling array of options.
 One of the most historically successful strategies is to knock the weapon they most fear (public opinion) out of the hands of the person they most fear holding it (the public).
 The right gambit will convince an entire generation to act against their own interests.